0xTCG/aldy/docs/api.rst

   minor_sols = [m for m in minor_sols if abs(m.score - min_score) < 1e-3]

-``minor_sols`` will contain a list of :obj:`aldy.minor.MinorSolution` objects that point to the optimal major star-alleles and copy numbers.
+``minor_sols`` will contain a list of :obj:`aldy.solutions.MinorSolution` objects that point to the optimal major star-alleles and copy numbers.

 Finally, if you want to get a nice diplotype (e.g. \*1/\*2+\*3), run::